-Fibrocystic can mean three different things.
+“Fibrocystic” can mean three different things.
 It can refer to symptoms of breast pain and tenderness.
-It can indicate dense, glandular, lumpy, often tender breast tissue felt on breast examination.
-Certain benign tissue patterns seen microscopically in breast tissue from a breast biopsy are classified as fibrocystic changes.
+It can indicate dense, glandular, “lumpy”, often tender breast tissue felt on breast examination.
+It can signify certain benign tissue patterns seen microscopically in breast tissue from a breast biopsy.
 These three findings often go hand-in-hand.

 More than half of women experience fibrocystic breast changes at some point.
 The term "fibrocystic disease" is not used anymore because such a common finding should not be considered a disease.

 Fibrocystic breast tissue is often painful and/or tender.
 Fibrocystic tissue is most common in the upper outer breast, but can be present elsewhere.
 It is usually symmetric, that is, mirror-image locations of the breasts feel similar.
 However, it might involve only one breast at a time.
 This complex of lumpiness, pain and tenderness is often cyclical, but not always.
 Fibrocystic tissue is typically most prominent just before a woman gets her period, and it usually regresses after menstruation starts.
 It is likely that there is an interaction between normal female hormones and glandular breast tissue, which causes fibrocystic areas to develop.
 With the repeated hormonal effects associated with menstrual cycles over the years, cysts may become chronically inflamed, with thick fibrous tissue forming around them.